redpanda-data/connect/website/docs/components/inputs/kafka.md

 The field `kafka_lag` is the calculated difference between the high water mark offset of the partition at the time of ingestion and the current message offset.

 You can access these metadata fields using [function interpolation](/docs/configuration/interpolation#metadata).

+### Ordering

+By default messages of a topic partition can be processed in parallel, up to a limit determined by the field `checkpoint_limit`.
+However, if strict ordered processing is required then this value must be set to 1 in order to process shard messages in lock-step.
+When doing so it is recommended that you perform batching at this component for performance as it will not be possible to batch lock-stepped messages at the output level.

 ### Troubleshooting